It was a sacrifice for Christianity. The 40cm ponytail of radio announcer Peter Court came off first. A crew-cut followed.

 Joanne Traeger, one of the announcers, said selected community announcements which promote desirable family events are made free of charge.

 Someone offered $1,000 to shave Mr Court's beard after his haircut, but not wanting to look like "Charlie Brown" he declined.

 Over $30,000 was pledged during the Alta Mira fund raising.
 "It will certainly help," said Mr Sedun.

-[Note: The name of the Alta Mira radio station has changed and is now 107.9 Life FM Adelaide.]
+[Note: The name of the Alta Mira radio station was changed to Life FM and changed again in 2016 to 1079 Life.]